 The cloud albedo α_c and cloud optical thickness δ_c will be estimated from measurements of the MERIS channel centred at λ =753.75nm.
-An adequate algorithm is established to transform the radiance measurements into hemispherical quantities by integration over viewing angles, since clouds do not reflect the sunlight isotropic.
-The algorithm accounts for the angular distribution of reflected solar radiation by means of radiative transfer simulations.
-The radiative transfer model MOMO (Matrix Operator Model) is used to solve the forward problem and simulates the satellite sensor signals (radiances), considering the relevant radiative transfer processes in the atmosphere.
-MOMO calculates the spectral albedo at the atmospheric model layer boundaries.
+An adequate algorithm is established to transform the radiance measurements into hemispherical quantities by integration over viewing angles, since clouds do not reflect the sunlight isotropically.
+The algorithm suggested here accounts for the angular distribution of reflected solar radiation by radiative transfer simulations.
+The radiative transfer model MOMO (Matrix Operator Model) is used to solve the forward problem, i.e. the derivation of satellite sensor signals (radiances) by simulating the transfer of solar radiation through the atmosphere for given parameters.
+Additionally, MOMO calculates the spectral albedo at the atmospheric model layer boundaries.

 Inferring the optical properties from measured satellite radiances is called the inverse problem.
 This problem will be tackled by a polynomial approach where the cloud albedo and optical thickness are related to a polynomial function of the radiance to be measured.

 In order to improve the algorithm, the selection of the coefficients for polynomials depends on parameters that are specified a priori, either from external data or empirically derived from climatological data sets.
-The surface albedo as the most important parameter is taken from the MERIS AlbedoMap data set, a global, temporally resolved data base of surface albedo (Muller et al., 2006).
-It provides global 16-day averages of surface reflectance in the MERIS window channels on a rectangular longitude-latitude grid at a spatial resolution of 0.05°.
+This includes surface albedo as the most important parameter.

-- 3 Algorithm Description
+3 Algorithm Description

-- 3.1 Theoretical Description
+3.1 Theoretical Description

-- 3.1.1 Physics of the Problem
+3.1.1 Physics of the problem

-3.1.1.1 Cloud Albedo
+3.1.1.1 Cloud albedo